larvuz2/capy-vibing/README.md

-# CapyVibes - Physics-Based Character Controller
+# CapyVibing - Physics-Based Character Controller

 A simple 3D environment featuring a physics-based character controller using Three.js and Rapier.